developerpaaji/GitMessenger/README.md

 ## Acknowledgments

-Its because of my mummy's motivation,god's blessing and family'support that I am able to complete this project.Also thank you Arnav Sir [championswimmer](https://github.com/championswimmer) for being a good mentor
+Its because of my mummy's motivation, God's blessing and family's support that I am able to complete this project.
+Also thank you Arnav Sir [championswimmer](https://github.com/championswimmer) for being a good mentor.